AAshry10/Food-Order-App/README.md

 4. **Settign Up The Backend Server**

-    4.1 Navigate to the backend directory
+    4.1 Navigate to the backend directory in a new terminal
     ```sh
      cd backend
     ```